 It all depends on the progress of you or your child.

-If you have been playing for a number of years and you are progressing well, it would be advisable to purchase a better quality violin when picking your next size.
+If you have been playing for a number of years and you are progressing well, it would be advisable to purchase a better brand of violin when picking your next size.
 An 11 year old who is working toward their grade 5 exam will need a better instrument than another 11 year old who is just starting out and would be fine on a beginner violin.

 Here is a brilliant video below that shows the difference in quality and sound between a $62 violin and a $285,000 violin.

 Choosing the right violin size is crucial not only to your or your child’s progress as a violinist, but also to making sure your or their body is protected from injury.
 So when you are picking a size, remember these factors:

 - The arm length